*** IMPORTANT: ATTENTION LANDLORDS***

 A Rental Housing Certificate of Occupancy inspection is required for all rental dwelling units whenever there is a change of occupancy and prior to occupancy of the unit.
 Please allow two weeks for scheduling purposes, if that is not possible due to an unforeseen emergency, please contact our department at 856-488-7870 as soon as possible to make arrangements.

 If you do not wish to apply online you download and complete the Rental Unit Application for Occupancy and mail it or drop it off at the Municipal Building with a $65 check made out to Cherry Hill Township.
+For rental properties that require lead-based paint inspections, there will be an additional $20 fee.
+Please see below for more details.

 Drop Off or Mail To: